 When using Turnitin assignments in future semesters:

 - If you copy a Turnitin assignment from another course, you will have re-enable any optional settings you customized previously and will also have to open the assignment before students can submit to it.

 - Instructions for students can be found here: https://community.canvaslms.com/docs/DOC-3119

 - Please note that you cannot submit a Turnitin assignment without having a confirmed default email address in Canvas.
 If you see a login screen for Turnitin when submitting a Canvas assignment, it means that you have not confirmed your default email address in Canvas.
 To fix this issue, follow the instructions for confirming your default Canvas email address, and then follow the instructions for submitting a Turnitin assignment in Canvas through a web browser.

 - Students using devices with small screens to submit assignments may have trouble viewing the Accept Submission-Save button since the confirmation dialog box is very tall and wide and on small screens the button to complete the submission process can be out of view.

 When Students Need to Resubmit an Assignment After the Due Date

-Turnitin does not allow resubmissions after an assignment’s due date, so to have a student resubmit after a due date, an instructor must delete a student’s initial submission before they can resubmit.
+Turnitin does not allow resubmissions after an assignment’s due date, so to have a student resubmit after a due date, an instructor must delete the student’s initial submission before they can resubmit.